In addition to the requirements of the Faculty of Graduate Studies, the Haskayne School of Business requires:

 - Strategy and Global Management

-Students will be required to take three or four half courses from the major area.
+Students will be required to take a minimum of 9 units (1.5 full-course equivalents) from the major area.

 c) Minor Area – The minor area of study must complement the major area.
 It may be chosen from those areas offered within the Haskayne School of Business or from those offered from other faculties.
-Students will be required to take one or two half courses in their minor area.
+Students will be required to take a minimum of 3 units (0.5 full-course equivalent) in their minor area.

-The typical student will take six full-course equivalents over the first 20 months of the program.
+The typical student will take 36 units (6.0 full-course equivalents) over the first 20 months of the program.
 The number of courses may vary according to the student's particular program and background.
 Students work closely with their research-active supervisors who help guide them to the appropriate courses within and outside the School.
+There is also a requirement to complete courses/workshops at the Teaching and Learning Centre to develop necessary teaching skills.